top of page

 Live Painting at A Mill Art A Whirl.jpg

 Sam St. John ( she/her) is an Indigenous multimedia artist from Hastings, Minnesota.
 Sam is a painter, poet, live painter, art facilitator, performance artist, and singer.
 Sam has an Associate degree in Fine Art from Inver Hills Community College.
-Sam is currently an intern at Art to Change the World, a social justice art nonprofit.
-Sam was also an apprentice at Curiosity Studios working with a licensed art therapist.
-Sam has a studio and gallery in the Northrup King Building in Studio 404.
+Sam is a member at Art to Change the World, a social justice art nonprofit.
+Sam was also an apprentice at Curiosity Studios working with a licensed art therapist trained in facilitating art therapy-informed community-based art sessions.
+Sam has an event space and gallery in the Northrup King Building in Studio 404.

 IMG_0980.jpeg